LucidtechAI/las-docs/introduction/documents.md

 # *Documents*

  - A *Document* can be a .pdf or a .jpeg file along with some meta information.
+(TTNote: Reference note below about clarity on terminology.)

-(TTNote: Consider moving this bullet above to after the first paragraph below.)
+(TTNote: Consider moving this bullet to be displayed after the first paragraph below.)

-Lucidtech delivers services that help you control and automate the flow of your documents, therefore the *Document* is an important concept.
+Lucidtech delivers services that help you control and automate the flow of your documents.
+Therefore, the *Document* is an important component of the API.
 In this introduction, you will see how a *Document* can be created, controlled and used together with *Batches*, *Consents*, *Predictions*, and *Models*.